tendermint/spec/spec/abci/apps.md

 To prevent old transactions from being replayed, CheckTx must implement replay protection.

-Tendermint provides the first defense layer by keeping a lightweight in-memory cache of recent transactions in the mempool.
-If Tendermint is just started or the cache is full, old transactions may be sent to the application.
+It is possible for old transactions to be sent to the application.
 So it is important CheckTx implements some logic to handle them.

-If there are cases in your application where a transaction may become invalid in some future state, you probably want to disable Tendermint's cache.

 ### Query Connection